karel-brinda/Phylign/README.md

   may result in swapping.
 Try to keep the number of queries moderate and ideally their names short.
-* **No support for ambiguous characters in queries.** As the tools used internally by MOF-Search support only the nucleotide alphabet, all non-ACGT characters in queries are first converted to A.
+* **No support for ambiguous characters in queries.** As the tools used internally by Phylign support only the nucleotide alphabet, all non-ACGT characters in queries are first converted to A.
 * **Too many reported hits.** When queries have too many equally good hits in the database, even if the threshold on the maximum number of hits is chosen